25 Red Fruits You Should Eat (With Pictures!)

 6. Blood Oranges

-To the untrained eye, blood oranges look just like regular oranges, but inside, their flesh is deep crimson – almost maroon.
+To the untrained eye, blood oranges look just like regular oranges, but inside, their flesh is deep crimson โ almost maroon.
 In addition, blood oranges are typically sweeter and less acidic than other oranges, with undertones of raspberry or cherry.

+However, they can be used in all the same ways โ in cakes, ice-creams, and smoothies or to liven up chicken and duck dishes.
 Blood oranges make unexpected partners for mint, tarragon, fennel, soft cheeses, seafood, olives, and chocolate!
 And, of course, they’ll brighten up any salad!

 Like all oranges, blood oranges are a valuable source of vitamin C, potassium, and fiber.